 We were shown a diagram of the bus trip ,which showed that in addition to there being staff members on board the bus there were a number of players, but they were not socially distanced, and a number were facing each other across a table whilst the journey was undertaken.
+Documentation such as p567 refers.

-Secondly the meal at the facility prior to the game in the Dumfries area, was described by way of a lay out of players seated at round tables.
+Secondly the meal at the facility prior to the game, was described by way of a lay out of players seated at round tables.
 It was clear that the number of players seated round any one table was in excess of the number that would be required for there to have been adequate social distancing.
+We had documents provided to us with diagrams e.g. p569.